demisto/content/Packs/Tessian/Integrations/Tessian/README.md

 Tessian is an email security platform that allows organizations to protect their users from inbound phishing threats, outbound data loss (both malicious and accidental) and account takeovers.
-This integration was integrated and tested with version xx of Tessian.

 ## Configure Tessian on Cortex XSOAR